Frequently Asked Questions

 Our approach:

-No preferential treatment - We don't prioritize one retailer over another or get paid to push you toward specific stores
+- No preferential treatment — We don't prioritize one retailer over another or get paid to push you toward specific stores.

-You decide where to buy - We just show you the options and current prices
+- You decide where to buy — We just show you the options and current prices.

-What we don't do: We don't include sketchy third-party marketplace sellers, gray market importers, or retailers with terrible reputations.
+We don't include sketchy third-party marketplace sellers, gray market importers, or retailers with terrible reputations.
 If a deal seems too good to be true on a site you've never heard of, it probably is.